 "Everyone has some kind of leadership role, whether it's peer leadership and authoritatively or if it's just informal.
-Everyone kind of steps up at one point or another." - Upperclassman, Male the next six months starting into plebe year.
-I think that's pretty important for the atmosphere you set coming in." - Upperclassman, Female
+Everyone kind of steps up at one point or another." - Upperclassman, Male

 When identifying who had the most influence on their day-to-day life at the Academy, students recognized their company leaders and upper-class peers.
 Other people who had an influence are coaches, same year peers, and faculty.